Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Then chew, swallow, and you're good to go.

 Hikers, like soldiers, march on their stomachs.

-High quality, digestible food which is quickly and easily absorbed into the bloodstream to provide sustained energy along the trail is the secret to successful adventures.
+High quality, digestible food which is quickly and easily absorbed into the bloodstream to provide sustained energy along the trail (aka fuel) is the secret to successful hiking adventures.

-So if hiking nutrients are the key to a strong hiking body, how do we maximize our digestive abilities? (i.e. burn fuel efficiently)
+So if hiking nutrients are the key to a strong hiking body (and they are), how do you maximize your digestive abilities? (i.e. burn fuel efficiently)

-And what clues should we expect to see when our digestive system is not operating efficiently?
+And what clues should you expect to see when your digestive system is not operating efficiently?